FreeRCT/FreeRCT/doc/CodeStyle.md

 They start with an underscore character, followed by lowercase letters and underscores for readability, for example
 ```
-WindowManager _manager; ///< %Window manager.
+WindowManager _window_manager; ///< %Window manager.
 ```

-Constants are in uppercase, just like enumeration values.
+Constants are in UPPER_CASE, just like enumeration values.
 For example:
 ```
 static const int WORLD_X_SIZE = 128; ///< Maximal length of the X side (North-West side) of the world.
 ```

 ### Methods and function implementation ###